-The scope of work from start to finish is huge, and painting the house yourself can end up costing more than if you hire a professional if you don’t go about it in the right way.
+The scope of work from start to finish is vast, and painting the house yourself can end up costing more than if you hire a professional if you don’t go about it in the right way.

 To find your painting contractor, look for them to fulfill as many of the following requirements as possible.
 Then ask for a detailed proposal from your top three to include paint and cleanup costs, and pick the one that appears best.
+Look for:

 Find your painting contractor today, and we hope your house will soon look amazing.

 Get free estimates on HomeGuide from trusted exterior painters: